Becksteinlab/AdKGromacsTutorial/doc/sphinx/index.rst

 **Workflow details**

-  For this tutorial we use Gromacs_ (version 4.6.6) to set up the system, run the simulation, and perform analysis.
+  For this tutorial we'll use Gromacs_ (version 5.1.3) to set up the system, run the simulation, and perform analysis.
 The overall work flow contains the following steps: